 0% Interest - for 1 Full Year

 We are in the process of selling out some of our current stock to make room for new Fall models.
 Because of this, we are offering savings throughout the store!

 - Bedrooms

 - Living Rooms

+THE DRIVE FROM ANYWHERE

 - Recliners

 - Occasional Pieces

 - Entertainment Centers

 - Sealy Mattresses

 Some items are one of a kind floor samples.
 No orders will be taken on these items.
 Floor Sample Clearance items are sold on a first come first serve basis.

+www.sundeenfurnitureinc.com

+Sundeen Furniture

-www.sundeenfurnitureinc.com Sundeen Furniture 241 Providence Rd., Whitinsville MA 01588 • 508-234-8777 FREE LAYAWAY • FREE DELIVERY M. T. W. 9:30-6:00; TH., FRI.
+Providence Rd., Whitinsville MA 01588 • 508-234-87 FREE LAYAWAY • FREE DELIVERY M. T. W. 9:30-6:00; TH., FRI.
 9:30-8; SAT.
 9:30-6:00; SUN.
 11-5

 FOOD

 Fresh veggies add spark | Celebrate the start of to salad dishes

 Salads are a dietary staple across the globe.
 Salads are traditionally served chilled or at room temperature, and many are enhanced by oil, vinegar or another dressing.
 Many people are quick to think of certain varieties of lettuce as the prime base for salads.
 However, just about any fruit or vegetable can serve as a foundation for a tasty salad.
 Zucchini and tomato provide excellent nutrition and can be hydrating, which can come in handy once the weather starts to warm.
 These versatile ingredients can be combined to form a robust salad to accompany any meal or one that can be enjoyed on its own.
 Such is the case with this recipe for "Raw Zucchini Salad" from "The Mediterranean Diet Cookbook" (Rockridge Press) by the editors of the Rockridge Press.
 Refreshing and filling, this salad may quickly become a staple of your diet.

-3

-RAW ZUCCHINI SALAD (SERVES 2)

-1 medium zucchini, shredded or sliced paper thin

-- cherry tomatoes, halved 6

-- tablespoons olive oil

-- Juice of 1 lemon

-- freshly Sea salt and ground pepper, to taste

-- to 4 basil leaves, thinly sliced 3

-- tablespoons freshly grated lowfat Parmesan cheese

-Layer the zucchini slices on two plates in even layers.
+RAW ZUCCHINI SALAD (SERVES 2) medium zucchini, shredded or sliced paper thin cherry tomatoes, halved tablespoons olive oil Juice of 1 lemon freshly salt and ground pepper, to taste to 4 basil leaves, thinly sliced tablespoons freshly grated lowfat Parmesan cheese Layer the zucchini slices on two plates in even layers.
 Top with the tomatoes.
 Drizzle with the olive oil and lemon juice.
 Season to taste.
 Top with the basil and sprinkle with cheese before serving.

-Fast and fresh burgers

-ical spin to classic cookout menus.
-This recipe also offers a special treat by way of a spreadable cheese nestled right in the heart of the burger patties.

-TURKEY BURGERS WITH MANGO SALSA

-MAKES 6 SERVINGS

-1/2 cup dry bread crumbs cup reduced-fat garlic-herb 1/3

 summer with a picnic

 This year the summer solstice, which marks the official start of summer, falls on June 21.
-During this time of year, schedules become lax and meals often occur on-the-fly - and usually outdoors
+During this time of year, schedules become lax and meals often occur on-the-fly - and usually outdoors.

 When firing up the grill or packing picnic essentials, home chefs should consider which dishes they'll serve alongside the main course.
 Of course, no summertime meal would be complete without a tasty potato salad in the mix.
 This recipe for "Potato Salad with Bacon and Parsley' from Allie Lewis Clapp, Lygeia Grace and Candy Gianetti's "Real Simple: Easy, Delicious Home Cooking" (Time Home Entertainment) offers a tasty take on this classic dish.

 POTATO SALAD WITH BACON AND PARSLEY

 SERVES 6

 11/2 pounds new potatoes, about 15

 Kosher salt and black pepper

 4 slices bacon

-- 3 tablespoons olive oil

-- 2 tablespoons red wine vinegar
+3 tablespoons olive oil 2 tablespoons red wine

+vinegar

+1 cup fresh, flat-leaf parsley, roughly chopped

+2 teaspoons Dijon mus-

-tard 1 cup fresh, flat-leaf parsley, roughly chopped Place the potatoes in a pot with 1 teaspoon salt and enough water to cover and simmer until tender, 15 to 18 minutes.
+Place the potatoes in a pot with 1 teaspoon salt and enough water to cover and simmer until tender, 15 to 18 minutes.
 Drain and run under cold water to cool.
 Cut into quarters.

 Meanwhile, cook the bacon in a medium skillet over medium heat, stirring occasionally, until crisp, 6 to 8 minutes.

-Transfer to a paper towthen crumble.
+el-lined plate.
+Let cool, then crumble.